Erjing Cui, MA, LMHC

 Mental Health Therapist

-Erjing approaches psychotherapy with a multicultural and social justice framework and believes in exploring and understanding intersectionality and systemic issues.
-Erjing utilizes, but not limited to, Acceptance-Commitment therapy, Emotion-Focused therapy, and body-based intervention.
+Erjing approaches psychotherapy with a multicultural and social justice framework and believes in exploring and understanding intersectionality and systemic issues with a trauma-informed lens.
+She mostly utilizes but is not limited to, Acceptance-Commitment therapy (ACT), Emotion-Focused Therapy (EFT), and Exposure Response Prevention ERP (for OCD and related disorders).

 Erjing provides counseling in fluent English, Mandarin (普通话), and Cantonese (广东话).